hwh98/Ensemble-Classification-Using-Multi-split-Deep-Rule-Forests/README.md

 To address these limitations, I developed the multi-split Deep Rule Forest (DRF), which utilizes the C5.0 tree structure to learn more effective representations through a layer-wise approach.

+## Contribution
+- Implemented and optimized the Deep Rule Forest (DRF) algorithm using the C5.0 decision tree.

+- Modified the source code of as.party.C5.0() in the C50 package to handle special characters in columns properly (the changes were made in `validate_aspartyC50.R`).

 ## Experimental Results

 We experimented with the multi-split Deep Rule Forest (DRF) on the Poker (Dua & Graff, 2019), Churn (Kohavi et al., 1994), and MNIST (Li Deng, 2012) datasets, all of which have categorical features as target variables.